-Three months to go before we finally make the big move to Canada!
+Three months to go before finally moving to Canada!

 Last week, we finally booked our one-way tickets to Canada.
 It suddenly feels all too surreal and time seems to go by quicker now that we’ve started to accomplish the major things one needs to do before migrating to another country.